PyconUK/2016.pyconuk.org/content/open_day.md

 type: page
 slug: open-day
-title: Open day
+title: Open Day
 callout_big_1: Our day of introductory talks and workshops
 callout_small: Thursday 15th September
+tito_required: yes
 ---

-For the first time, PyCon UK will open with a whole day of activities with the theme of *Introduction* , especially for the benefit of newcomers to Python or to PyCons.
+For the first time, PyCon UK will begin with an Open Day: a whole day of of activities especially for the benefit of newcomers to Python.

+Entrance is free and open to everyone, but you'll need to tell us you're coming, even if you've already got a ticket for the main conferece.

+<tito-widget event="pyconuk/2016" releases="k4gmkzn7djq">Visit [our ticket page on Tito](https://ti.to/pyconuk/2016/with/k4gmkzn7djq) if you don’t see a ticket form</tito-widget>.

 ## It's for...

 ### Beginners

 We'll have workshops on a variety of topics, and talks suitable for those new to programming.
 The day will help give newcomers a head start, and make the following days' talks and activities more useful and accessible to them.